mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 @power(MW, MVAr, MVA)

-@bus(type = 2, active = 100, reactive = 200)
+@bus(active = 100, reactive = 200)
 addBus!(system; label = 1)
-addBus!(system; label = 2, magnitude = 1.1)

 @power(pu, pu, pu)

-addBus!(system; label = 3, type = 2, active = 1.0, reactive = 1.0)
+addBus!(system; label = 2, active = 1.0, reactive = 2.0)

 nothing # hide
 ```

-In this example, we create the bus template and two buses using SI power units, and then we switch to per-units and add a third bus.
+In this example, we create the bus template and one bus using SI power units, and then we switch to per-units and add the second bus.
 It is important to note that once the template is defined in any unit system, it remains valid regardless of subsequent unit system changes.
 The resulting power values are:
 ```@repl CreateBusTemplateUnits
 system.bus.demand.active
 system.bus.demand.reactive
 ```
-Thus, JuliaGrid automatically tracks the unit system used to create templates and provides the appropriate conversion to per-units.
+Thus, JuliaGrid automatically tracks the unit system used to create templates and provides the appropriate conversion to per-units and radians.
 Even if the user switches to a different unit system later on, the previously defined template will still be valid.

-!!! note "Info"
-    It should be noted that the unit of base voltage for the bus template specified by the `base` keyword is fixed to volts and cannot be altered.

 ---